-- (a) The name of the course. - (b) The provider's name. - (c) The registrant's name. - (d) The date of completion. - (e) The location of the course. - (f) The number of hours. - (g) A signature from the instructor or provider.
+- (a) The name of the course.

+- (b) The provider's name.

+- (c) The registrant's name.

+- (d) The date of completion.

+- (e) The location of the course.

+- (f) The number of hours.

+- (g) A signature from the instructor or provider.

 History: CR 14-010: cr.
 Register August 2014 No. 704, eff.
 9-1-14; correction in numbering in (3) (a) to (g) made under s.
 13.92 (4) (b) 1., Stats., Register August 2014 No. 704, eff.
+9-1-14.

-9-1-14. - SPS 131.43 Certificate of completion, proof of attendance.
-(1) Each registrant shall certify on the registration renewal application that he or she has fully complied with the continuing education requirements of this subchapter. - (2) The department may conduct a random audit of its registrants on a biennial basis for assessing compliance with the continuing education requirements in this subchapter.
-It is the responsibility of each registrant to retain or otherwise produce evidence of compliance. - (3) If evidence of compliance is required by the department or its designee, the registrant shall submit the requested information within 30 business days of receiving written notice.
+SPS 131.43 Certificate of completion, proof of attendance.
+(1) Each registrant shall certify on the registration renewal application that he or she has fully complied with the continuing education requirements of this subchapter.

+(3) If evidence of compliance is required by the department or its designee, the registrant shall submit the requested information within 30 business days of receiving written notice.
 Failure to do so may result in disciplinary action.

 History: CR 14-010: cr.
 Register August 2014 No. 704, eff.
+9-1-14; EmR2202: emerg. r.
+(2), eff.
+1-15-22; CR 22-004: r.
+(2) Register June 2023 No. 810, eff.
+7-1-23.

-9-1-14. - SPS 131.44 Recordkeeping.
+SPS 131.44 Recordkeeping.
 A registrant shall obtain a certificate of completion from the program provider for each continuing education training program completed.
 The registrant shall retain the certificate of completion and any other required, related documentation for a minimum of 5 years.
 History: CR 14-010: cr.
 Register August 2014 No. 704, eff.
+9-1-14.

-9-1-14. - SPS 131.45 Waiver of continuing education requirements.
+SPS 131.45 Waiver of continuing education requirements.
 (1) A renewal applicant who is actively practicing in the profession and is unable to fully comply with the continuing education requirements due to temporary, extreme hardship, as determined by the department, may submit a written request for a waiver or a written request for an extension of time to complete the continuing education requirements.
-The department will review the request, and in its sole discretion may grant a full or partial waiver, or an extension of time to comply with the requirements. - (2) A renewal applicant who prior to the expiration date of the registration submits a request for a waiver and provides a written statement setting forth the basis for the request, shall be deemed to be in good standing until the final decision on the request is made by the department.
+The department will review the request, and in its sole discretion may grant a full or partial waiver, or an extension of time to comply with the requirements.

+(2) A renewal applicant who prior to the expiration date of the registration submits a request for a waiver and provides a written statement setting forth the basis for the request, shall be deemed to be in good standing until the final decision on the request is made by the department.
 If the waiver is denied and the registration has expired, the applicant shall immediately discontinue engaging in the practice of home inspection until the applicant meets the requirements of s.
-SPS 131.41 and submits evidence of compliance to the department. - (3) A renewal applicant may not receive a waiver under this section for 2 consecutive biennia.
+SPS 131.41 and submits evidence of compliance to the department.

+(3) A renewal applicant may not receive a waiver under this section for 2 consecutive biennia.